Crossrail, Network Rail and Transport for London (TfL) have worked together at Stratford station to prepare for the start of Elizabeth line services.

 - Works for the Elizabeth line included stepping & gauging alternation works to the platform edge

 - All Elizabeth line upgrade works have been completed at this station

 ELIZABETH LINE SERVICES FROM STRATFORD

-In May 2015, Transport for London (TfL) took over the operation of the stopping services from Stratford station.
-New TfL Rail trains are gradually being introduced between Shenfield and Liverpool Street.
+Since May 2015, TfL has been operating the stopping services from Stratford station.
+Class 345 trains purpose-built for the Elizabeth line are in use between Shenfield and Liverpool Street.

 At peak times 12 Elizabeth line services an hour will run between Shenfield and central London, calling at all stations.
-An additional four services an hour will run between Gidea Park and Liverpool Street mainline station, westwards in the morning peak and eastward in the evening peak.
+An additional two services an hour will run between Gidea Park and Liverpool Street mainline station at peak times.